drytea/kit/README.md

 kit
 =========

-kit is a sample application for beginning development with Laravel 4.
+A sample application for beginning development with Laravel 4.